Netcentric/accesscontroltool/docs/ApplyConfig.md

 2. Afterwards all mutable content is discarded (authorizables in `/home` and ACEs in mutable content)
 3. During deployment the authorizables and ACEs in mutable locations of the repository are installed on the target mutable node store via the [Startup Hook](#startup-hook)

 Theoretically step 1 is only necessary if ACEs for immutable content are required.
-In addition you should configure the [Installation Hook](#installation-hook] in the package containing the YAML configuration to be able to also install on a local AEM SDK instance.
+In addition you should configure the [Installation Hook](#installation-hook) in the package containing the YAML configuration to be able to also install on a local AEM SDK instance.
 The install hook is automatically skipped in AEMaaCS instances.

 ## Installation Methods